Charles Kennedy-Purvis: Naval career

 The American bases in Bermuda were subsequently grouped with those granted under the Destroyers for Bases Agreement in which fifty elderly destroyers were transferred from the United States to the UK in return for the right of the U.S. Navy and Air Forces to establish bases in British territories.
 No war material was received by Britain, however, in exchange for the bases in Bermuda or Newfoundland.
 The Commander-in-Chief, America and West Indies title was replaced with Senior British Naval Officer, Western Atlantic and Kennedy-Purvis was replaced by Vice-Admiral Sir Alban Curteis in this role in 1942.

 In late 1942 he was recalled to England to become the Deputy First Sea Lord, an appointment created to relieve the First Sea Lord Admiral of the Fleet Sir Dudley Pound of the burden of his administrative duties, allowing him to concentrate on his role as Chief of the Naval Staff and a member of the Chiefs of Staff Committee.

 After the war, Kennedy-Purvis was awarded the GBE, and was made a Commander of the Legion of Merit by the United States.
 Ill-health compelled him to retire in March 1946, and he died of a heart attack at his home on 26 May 1946.
-His funeral service was held at the Royal Naval College Chapel in Greenwich.
+His funeral service was held at the Royal Naval College Chapel in Greenwich, followed by cremation at Woking Crematorium.